 The Centre Mersenne is developed by Mathdoc, in partnership with UGA Éditions.
 It is supported by the INSMI (Institut National des Sciences mathématiques et de leurs interactions ) of the CNRS (French National Center for Scientific Research) and Grenoble Alpes University (UGA), hereby designated as "Establishments ", with funding from the Grenoble IDEX (French funds for supporting excellence in universities).

-Via its dissemination platform, the Centre Mersenne gives free access to the Users to full texts and PDFs of scientific Publications.
+Via its dissemination platform, the Centre Mersenne gives free access to full texts and PDFs of scientific Publications to Users .

-By joining the Centre Mersenne, the User accepts the present general Terms and Conditions of Use and undertakes to comply with them.
+By joining the Centre Mersenne, the User accepts these Terms and Conditions of Use (hereafter referred to as the “User’s TCU”) and undertakes to respect them.

-Mersenne Database: a data structure that organises and stores data in tables, created and processed by Mathdoc within the scope of the centre Mersenne's activity and accessible through electronic means or any other mean that has been produced, verified and displayed by Mathdoc and Establishments.
+Mersenne Database: a data structure that organises and stores data in tables, created and processed by Mathdoc within the scope of the centre Mersenne's activity and accessible through electronic means or any other mean that has been produced, verified and displayed by Mathdoc and Establishments through a substantial investment.

 The centre Mersenne produces, for each Publisher, deux types of databases: